aegis4ics/ssp21-cpp-mkdocs/docs/icftool/intro.md

 "Industrial Container Format" and is an unstandardized binary file format.

 !!! warning
-    The ICF file format was used for expediancy in the first release because it uses the SSP21 serialization format and rules, thus it didn't require manually writing and (un)parsers.
-The format for the container files might be changed to something more conventional like the PEM format frequently used to encode X.509 and keys.
+    The ICF file format was used for expediancy in the first release because it uses the SSP21 serialization format and rules.
+	Therefore, it didn't require manually writing any (un)parsers.
+The format for the container files might be changed to something more conventional like the PEM format frequently used to encode X.509 and keys in the future since only the proxy relies on them.

 The options presented with the `-h` (or ---help) argument are fairly self-explanatory.